hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

 * This bank should have similar data structure as most banks do, and will do business in creative ways.
   * Reasearch on what kind of business banks do, that looks interesting and from there to think about more fun ideas.
   * To mimic how banks make money, how sales grow, can be interesting and challenging
+* Features that use rating system can try [Bayesian Adjusted Rating] - It considers multiple factors in the rating rank

 ## Charity Project - Traveling Security Alert
   * When people are traveling, send news about massive shooting, suicide bombing news around that location